open-cogsci/osdoc/content/forms/13-textinput-functions.md

 ---
+permalink: /textinput-functions/
+group: Forms
+level: 1
 layout: osdoc
 title: Text_input functions
-group: Forms
-permalink: /textinput-functions/
-level: 1
-sortkey: 006.012
+sortkey: 006.013
 ---

 The text_input widget allows the participant to enter multi-character responses.
 (This widget has no relation to the text_input plug-in, which was created before forms where added to OpenSesame.)